Read it in 9 Mins

 Task 9: Work on change management so that the changes can be managed and tracked.

 Task 10: Develop a risk management plan.
-Identify, analyse and prioritize the project risk; create a risk register, and define risk response strategy to do so.
+Identify, analyze and prioritize the project risk; create a risk register, and define risk response strategy to do so.
 This way, the uncertainty and opportunity throughout the project life cycle can be managed.

 Task 11: Present the project management plan to the relevant stakeholders in accordance with the applicable policies and procedures, so the approval to proceed with the project execution can be attained.